Feb29SatWhat does it mean that Jesus is the Son of God? Part 1 February 29, 2020

 In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.
 So he became as much superior to the angels as the name he has inherited is superior to theirs.
 (Hebrews 1:1-4, NIV)

 These verses speak of Jesus as the Son of God and the best revelation of who God is, and they speak of Jesus making and sustaining the universe.
 They speak of Jesus as “the radiance of God’s glory and the exact representation of his being”.
 If you have seen Jesus, you have seen his Father.
 They are One.
 But the verses also speak of Jesus being “appointed heir of all things” and becoming superior to the angels.
 That doesn’t sound like he’s fully divine, equal with his Father, it sounds like he became God’s Son at some point in the past.
-I knew that was theologically incorrect, but I didn’t know how to explain it, so I was scared of these verses.
+I knew that was theologically incorrect; as the Nicene Creed states, Jesus is "the only Son of God, begotten from the Father before all ages, God from God, Light from Light, true God from true God, begotten, not made; of the same essence as the Father."
+And yet, these verses seemed to say something different and I didn’t know how to explain it.

 Then I noticed that Hebrews 1 isn’t the only place in the Bible that talks about this; Romans 1 also does: